When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 How Do Kids’ Shoe Sizes Work?

 Kids’ shoe sizes are typically divided into three categories: crib (0-2 years), toddler (2-4 years), and kids or youth (4+ years).
-They are measured in length, often in inches or centimeters.
+They are measured in length, often in inches or centimeters, but width also plays a major role in a good fit.

 How Do You Convert Adult Shoes Sizes to Kids’?